OctopusDeploy/docs/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md

 ---
-title: XML Configuration Variables Feature
+title: XML configuration variables feature
 description: The XML Configuration Variables feature updates your XML configuration files with the values from matching Octopus variables.
 position: 60
 ---

-The XML Configuration Variables feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).
+The XML configuration variables feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).

 This feature can be enabled for package deploy steps.